tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 **Inventory:**

 - The player can access an inventory screen which has options for equipment [1]
-- On this screen the player can see amount of each block, craft option for armour and which block is being placed[2]
+- On this screen the player can see the amount of each block, craft option for armour and which block is being placed[2]

 **Game flow:**